Sperm bank: Recruitment

-The finding of a potential sperm donor and motivating them to actually donate sperm is typically called recruitment.
+The finding of a potential sperm donor and motivating them to donate sperm is typically called recruitment.
 A sperm bank can recruit donors by advertising, often in colleges, in local newspapers, and also on the internet.

 A donor must be a fit and healthy male, normally between 18 and 45 years of age, and willing to undergo frequent and rigorous testing.
 The donor must also be willing to donate their sperm so that it can be used to impregnate people who are unrelated to and unknown by them.
 Some sperm banks require two screenings and a laboratory screening before a donor is eligible.
 The donor must agree to relinquish all legal rights to all children which result from their donations.
 The donor must produce their sperm at the sperm bank thus enabling the identity of the donor, once proven, always to be ascertained, and also enabling fresh samples of sperm to be produced for immediate processing.
 Some sperm banks have been accused of heightism due to minimum height requirements.

 Screening of donors

-A sperm bank will aim to provide donor sperm which is safe by the checking and screening donors and of their semen.
+A sperm bank will aim to provide donor sperm which is safe by checking and screening donors and of their semen.
 A sperm donor must generally meet specific requirements regarding age and medical history.
 Requirements for sperm donors are strictly enforced, as in a study of 24,040 potential sperm donors, only 5620, or 23.38% were eligible to donate their sperm.

 Sperm banks typically screen potential donors for a range of diseases and disorders, including genetic diseases, chromosomal abnormalities and sexually transmitted infections that may be transmitted through sperm.
 The screening procedure generally also includes a quarantine period, in which the samples are frozen and stored for at least six months after which the donor will be re-tested for the STIs.
 This is to ensure no new infections have been acquired or have developed during the period of donation.
 Providing the result is negative, the sperm samples can be released from quarantine and used in treatments.
 Common reasons for sperm rejection include suboptimal semen quality and STDs.
 Chromosomal abnormalities are also a cause for semen rejection, but are less common.
 Children conceived through sperm donation have a birth defect rate of almost a fifth compared with the general population.

 A sperm bank takes a number of steps to ensure the health and quality of the sperm which it supplies and it will inform customers of the checks which it undertakes, providing relevant information about individual donors.
 A sperm bank will usually guarantee the quality and number of motile sperm available in a sample after thawing.
 They will try to select men as donors who are particularly fertile and whose sperm will survive the freezing and thawing process.
-Samples are often sold as containing a particular number of motile sperm per milliliter, and different types of sample may be sold by a sperm bank for differing types of use, e.g. ICI or IUI.
+Samples are often sold as containing a particular number of motile sperm per milliliter, and different types of samples may be sold by a sperm bank for differing types of use, e.g. ICI or IUI.